core-wg/senml-etch/draft-ietf-core-senml-etch.md

 Fields for the Records.

 When the name in a Patch Record matches with the name in an existing Record, the time values are compared.
-If the time values do not exist or are equal in both Records, the Target Record is replaced with the contents of the Patch Record.
+If the time values either do not exist in both Records or are equal, the Target Record is replaced with the contents of the Patch Record.

 If a Patch Record contains a name, or combination of a time value and a name, that do not exist in any existing Record in the Pack, the